 RSVP to Griffith City Council on 02 6962 8100.

-If you have any special needs, please let the Griffith City Council or the Department know at your citizenship appointment or by calling the Citizenship Information Line during business hours on 131 880.
+If you have any special needs, please call the Citizenship Information Line during business hours on 131 880.

 Q. Where and what time is the Ceremony held?

-At the Griffith Regional Theatre, Neville Place (opposite TAFE, Griffith City Council and Rossies Supermarket).
+At the Griffith Regional Theatre, Neville Place Griffith NSW 2680

-The doors open at 5pm for new citizens to complete electoral paperwork and the ceremony commences 5:30 pm.
+The doors open at 5pm for new citizens to complete electoral paperwork and the ceremony commences 5:30 pm - except on Australia Day.

 For more information, please contact Council on 02 6962 8100.